Follow these guidelines for safe towing:

-- When stopped in congested or heavy traffic during hot weather, place the gearshift in park (P) to aid engine and transmission cooling and to help A/C performance.
+- When stopped in congested or heavy traffic during hot weather, place the gearshift in park (P) to aid engine and transmission cooling and to help air conditioning performance.

-- Turn off the speed control with heavy loads or in hilly terrain.
+- Switch off the speed control with heavy loads or in hilly terrain.
 The speed control may turn off automatically when you are towing on long, steep grades.

 - Shift to a lower gear when driving down a long or steep hill.
 Do not apply the brakes continuously, as they may overheat and become less effective.